timduru/Kat.PoiyomiToonShader/README.md

 # Requirements
-- Install the regular Free Poiyomi 9.0.x package
+- Install the official Poiyomi 9.0.x package
+- AudioLink needs to be activated on the material (Globally in the Poiyomi General AudioLink Section)

 # Installation
-- Drop the KatFuralityUmbra-PoiyomiToon-9.0.shader file where you want in your unity project.
+- Drop the KatFuralityUmbra-PoiyomiToon-9.0.shader file where you want into your unity project folder.
 - Wait that it finishes compiling.

 # Feature List